60-Second Civics: Episode 4263, The Failure of Reconstruction and the Rise of Jim Crow: Black History Month, Part 21

-Category: Civics Hits: 5The victory of the Union over the Confederacy and the passage of the Thirteenth, Fourteenth, and Fifteenth Amendments did not mean an end to racism in the United States.
+Category: Civics Hits: 6The victory of the Union over the Confederacy and the passage of the Thirteenth, Fourteenth, and Fifteenth Amendments did not mean an end to racism in the United States.
 Federal troops that were meant to ensure the equal enforcement of the laws were sent back to their barracks in 1877.
 This ended Reconstruction and began the era known as Jim Crow, where Southern states passed laws to subjugate African Americans.
 Jim Crow would last until the 1960s.

 Read more http://files.civiced.org/podcasts/60SecondCivics/60SecondCivics-Episode4263.mp3